This 74th Episode of CS is the 2nd Overview, where we pause to sum up the journey we’ve taken since the last overview in Episode 35.

 Thomas Beckett was made the Archbishop of Canterbury, then killed by over-zealous knights.

 In the mid-late 12th C, Peter Waldo started a movement of mendicants that would birth a movement that lasts to this day.
 We haven’t said much about that yet but will in a near episode.

-The Third Lateran Council met in 1179 and a Middle Eastern church known as the Maronites made common cause with the Roman Catholic Church rather than the Eastern Orthodox Church.
+The Third Lateran Council met in 1179 and a Middle Eastern Church known as the Maronites made common cause with the Roman Catholic Church rather than the Eastern Orthodox.

-In 1187, Saladin captured Jerusalem & the 3rd Crusade set out.
+In 1187, Saladin captured Jerusalem and the 3rd Crusade set out.

-Innocent III became the most powerful Pope of the Middle Ages and convened the monument Fourth Lateran Council in 1215.
+Innocent III became the most powerful Pope of the Middle Ages and convened the monumental Fourth Lateran Council in 1215.

 A Crusade was launched against the Cathars in Southern France.

 Pope Gregory IX appointed the first Inquisitors, another episode of church history we need to devote an episode to.

 Coming up to recent episodes, we looked at the emerging tension between the Church and State, Popes and Princes, that was a harbinger of Europe’s emergence into the Modern world.
 Pope Boniface VIII’s papal edict Unam Sanctum in 1302 was the proverbial gauntlet hurled at the foot of the secular power, denying salvation to anyone outside the Church.